-To experience Aporias, the viewer sits at a table and chair that are replicated in Clement’s virtual environment, collapsing the division between the real and tangible, and the artificial.
-Using VR equipment, the viewer joins a group of three artifical digital bodies that resemble faceless mannequins – a regular feature of Clement’s photography.
+In the experience, the viewer sits at a table and chair that are replicated in Clement’s virtual environment, collapsing the division between the real and tangible, and the artificial.
+Using VR equipment, the viewer joins a group of three artificial digital bodies that resemble faceless mannequins – a regular feature of Clement’s photography.

 Clement’s virtual mannequins are animated and use artificial intelligence to speak to each other and, occasionally, to the viewer, who is invited to interact with them and start conversation.
 Each mannequin is unique in appearance and personality, and all have the capacity to learn, acquire language, and lie.
 Every exchange they have will be unique, and no visitor will experience the same conversation.

-Through Aporias, Clement engages in an ongoing discourse around artificial intelligence and machine learning, reiterating unanswered questions regarding the potential for robots and computer programming, and the limits of human beings.
+Through Aporias (2019), Clement engages in an ongoing discourse around artificial intelligence and machine learning, reiterating unanswered questions regarding the potential for robots and computer programming, and the limits of human beings.

 Clements was a master-student of renowned photographer Andreas Gursky, whose large-format images often catalogue large-scale industrial processes, or artificial environments.